-Come along and let your guides Abondance Matanda (Heritage Assistant at Bruce Castle Museum and Archive) and Angela Mascolo (Masters Postgraduate in Public History, Royal Holloway) lead you through the galleries at Bruce Castle Museum as they share histories and tell new stories about chosen objects, archives and art on display.
+On Monday 25 October 2021 Bruce Castle ran their first hybrid talk with guides Abondance (Heritage Assistant at Bruce Castle Museum and Archive) and Angela (Masters Postgraduate in Public History, Royal Holloway) who led people through the galleries at Bruce Castle Museum as they shared histories and stories about chosen objects, archives and art on display.

 Haringey Creates: Diversifying the Creative Curriculum

 On Monday 13 September 2021 Haringey Creates brought together teachers and artists to discuss how we can champion the work of our diverse artists in the borough and beyond and how we can link to HEP's BAME Achievement Pledge and LB Haringey's Black History Haringey 365.

 There were short presentations about work taking place locally, London-wide and nationally, discussions of priorities and a plan to develop two sessions for teachers in October and November.

 The Bernie Grant Arts Centre 2021 Windrush Festival

 Venue: Bernie Grant Arts Centre, Town Hall Approach Road, Tottenham Green, N15 4RX

 From 21 - 27 June the Bernie Grant Arts Centre held a week of events including special guests, talks, music, activities and lots more to celebrate National Windrush Day.